 - gains or profits from any trade or business

-- income from investment such as dividends, interest and rentals
+- income from investments such as dividends, interest, and rentals

 - royalties, premiums and any other profits from property

 - other gains of an income nature

 Accounting profit or loss does not depict the true quantum of taxable income.
 Accounting profit is subjected to tax adjustments such as non-deductible expenses, non-taxable receipts, further deductions and capital allowances.
 Thus the chargeable income of a company will be different from the accounting income or loss.
 Some of the expenses incurred by the company may not be deductible for tax purposes.
 Likewise, some of the income received by the company may not be taxable or it may be taxed separately as a non-trade source income.